Svetlana Lunkina: Biography

 Lunkina was born in Moscow and attended the Moscow Choreographic Academy.
-Upon her graduation in 1997, she joined the Bolshoi Ballet.
+Upon her graduation in 1997, she joined the Bolshoi Ballet, where she worked under the tutelage of Ekaterina Maximova.
 During her first season at the Bolshoi Theatre, she was chosen to perform the title role in Giselle and thus, at the age of 18, became the youngest Giselle in the history of the Bolshoi.

 Over her 15-year career with the company, Lunkina danced many leading roles in both classical and contemporary ballets.
-In 2001, she was a Triumph Youth Award recipient, and the following year, Alexander Grant set the role of Lise in Frederick Ashton's La Fille mal gardée on her.
+In 2001, she was a Triumph Youth Award recipient, and the following year, Alexander Grant cast her as Lise in the Bolshoi premiere of Frederick Ashton's La Fille mal gardée.
 Later, she worked extensively with Roland Petit, who gave her the roles of Liza in La Dame de Pique and Esmeralda in Notre-Dame de Paris in their Bolshoi premieres.
-She also performed his La Rose Malade, which Petit updated for Lunkina for the first time since Maya Plisetskaya danced it.
+She also performed La Rose Malade, which Petit updated for Lunkina for the first time since Maya Plisetskaya danced it.
 She was promoted to the rank of principal dancer in 2005.
-Lunkina was awarded Brilliance of the 21st Century award the same year.
+That year, Lunkina was awarded the Brilliance of the 21st Century award.
+During her career, she has performed in such ballets as La Bayadère, The Sleeping Beauty, La Fille du Pharaon, Spartacus and Chroma, and appeared at such theatres as the Berlin and Bavarian State Operas, the Teatro dell'Opera di Roma and with the National Ballet of Japan, among others.
+In 2006, she appeared as Giselle at the Vienna State Opera opposite Vladimir Malakhov.
+In 2007, she performed with the Paris Opera Ballet as Lise in Ashton's La Fille mal gardée, opposite Mathieu Ganio, and as Clara in Rudolf Nureyev's The Nutcracker, opposite Jérémie Bélingard.
+That year, Lunkina was awarded the Prix Benois de la Danse, sharing the prize for best female dancer with Agnès Letestu.
+In 2008, Lunkina received the title Meritorious Artist of Russia.
 In 2010, she was awarded with the prize Ballerina of the Decade, along with the three other well-known ballerinas: Diana Vishneva, Alina Cojocaru and Lucia Lacarra.
-During her career, she also performed in such ballets as The Nutcracker, Don Quixote and The Sleeping Beauty, and appeared at such theatres as the Berlin and Vienna State Operas, and with the Paris Opera Ballet, among others.